hydroflame521/StateFarmClient/README.md

 -   _**Aimbot Targeting**_: decides the priority for which aimbot should target.
     -   _**Pointing At**_: Closest to direction the camera is pointing.
     -   _**Proximity**_: Closest in distance to player.
+    -   _**AntiSneak**_: Default distance of 1.8, automatically detects and autokills players within this range.
+Set to 0 to cancel feature.
 -   _**ToggleRM**_: allows for aimbot to be controlled by use of the right mouse button.
 This option makes it so that the player only locks on while right mouse is held.
 -   _**Lock On**_: makes it so that while targeting a player, the target does not switch to another one until aimbot is turned back on.
 -   _**Prediction**_: predicts where the player will be when bullet reaches them.
-Not very advanced prediction, so does not work against someone jumping around, but works well for player walking straight.
+Works well!
+Currently working on nearer to 100% y axis accuracy.
 -   _**Antisnap**_: fairly useless feature which creates a smoother transition between selecting a target and focusing on it.
 Thought it would look less suspect, but does not much at all.
 -   _**Aimbot ESP Color**_: the color that should be used to highlight the ESP of a targeted player.
 -   _**Auto Refill**_: refills once ammo is used up.